-Stabilisers produce smalls calves which produce small adults!
+Stabilisers produce small calves which produce small adults!

 This is one of our favourite rumours, because, like all good rumours, there is a grain of truth in this one.

-Stabilisers have been selectively bred over generations to produce calves with a low birth weight to facilitate easy calving that require far fewer interventions.
+Stabilisers have been selectively bred over generations to produce calves with a low birth weight to facilitate easy calving that requires far fewer interventions.

 But calving weight is only half the story.
 Stabiliser cattle have also been selectively bred over generations for high growth rate and feed efficiency, meaning they grow quickly on a grass-based system to hit target carcass specification earlier.